olewsaa/Yacht-computer/RPi-configfiles/Readme.md

 - [https://discourse.pi-hole.net/t/dnsmasq-not-starting/10523/13] ("dnsmasq not starting" at discourse)

-The last reference is the one that actually showed the error int the dnsmasq script (as aways the devel is in the details).
+The last reference is the one that actually showed the error in the dnsmasq script (as aways the devel is in the details).